QMA-hardness of Consistency of Local Density Matrices with Applications to Quantum Zero-Knowledge

 where $\ket{\psi_{init}'} = \Enc(\ket{\phi})\ket{0}^{\otimes A'}$ and $U'_1,\ldots,U_{T'}$ are the gates of $V'$ described above.
 Using the techniques from \cite{GSY19},\footnote{We remark that we also need to fix a small bug in their proof.
 The bug fix deals with technicalities regarding $V'$ and~$\ket{\psi'}$ that are beyond the scope of this overview.
 See \Cref{S:new-verification} and \Cref{R:bug} for more details.} we can show that from the properties of the locally simulatable codes, the reduced density matrix on every set of $5$ qubits of $\ket{\hist'}$ can be efficiently computed.
 In this work, we prove that these reduced density matrices are in fact \QMA{}-hard instances of \CLDM.
 More concretely, we show that these reduced density matrices of a hypothetical history state of an accepting \QMA{}-verification can always be computed, and there exists a global state (namely the history state) consistent with these reduced density matrices if and only if the original \QMA{} verification accepts with overwhelming probability (and therefore we are in the case of a yes-instance).

-\Cref{result:cldm} opens up a number of possible applications to cryptographic settings.
-However, we face a tradeoff: in $\CLDM$, we have the description of the local density matrices, which would appear to yield a $\Xi$ protocol which would be zero-knowledge.
-However, the $\QMA$ verification for such problem is rather complicated: we need multiple copies of the global state to perform tomography on the reduced states,\footnote{See \Cref{lem:containment-qma}.} instead of a single copy that is needed in the Local Hamiltonian problem.
+Our main result opens up a number of possible applications to cryptographic settings.
+However, as we discussed in ~\Cref{sec:results} we face a tradeoff.
+In $\CLDM$, we have the description of the local density matrices, which yields a zero-knowledge $\Xi$ protocol.
+On the other hand, the $\QMA$ verification for CLDM is non-local: we need multiple copies of the global state to perform tomography on the reduced states,\footnote{See \Cref{lem:containment-qma}.} instead of a single copy that is needed in the Local Hamiltonian problem.

 In order to combine these two desired properties in a single object, we describe a powerful technique that we call \emph{locally simulatable proofs}.
 In a locally simulatable proof system for some problem $A = (\ayes,\ano)$, we require that: \begin{enumerate*}[label=(\roman*)] \item the verification test performed by the verifier acts on at most $k$ out of the $n$ qubits of the proof, and \item for every $x \in \ayes$, there exists a locally simulatable witness $\ket{\psi}$, \emph{i.e.}, a state $\ket{\psi}$ that passes all the local tests and such that for every $S\subseteq [n]$ with $|S| \leq k$, it is possible to compute the reduced state of the $\ket{\psi}$ on $S$ efficiently (without the help of the prover). \end{enumerate*} Notice that we have no extra restrictions on $x \in \ano$, since any quantum witness should make this verifier reject with high probability.